-More than half of school waste can be diverted from the landfill by recycling, reuse and waste reduction methods.
+More than half of school waste can be diverted from the landfill by recycling, reuse, composting, and waste reduction methods.
 The City provides free recycling, but it is important to recycle right to prevent contamination that may result in the recycling being landfilled and charges on the school's utility bill.
-Please educate students, teachers, and custodians about how to recycle right.
-See What's Recyclable and this Poster.
+Composting services are charged at a reduced rate.

 At the end of the school year, we can help set up "clean out" services for teachers and facility management or provide referrals for handling the school's e-waste.
 The City's exclusive hauler provides all hauling services, including roll-off boxes for construction or yard waste, which are also recycled at the City's SMaRT Station.
 For more information, please contact Recology at (650) 967-3034.

 Books for Preschoolers: